-WSC Shares Owned: 27.624
+WSC Shares Owned: 31.147

-& Leadership O Independence 8 Finance
+Leadership 🗗 Independence 🖰 Finance

-6 Strategy : Public Company
+Strategy 且 Public Company

-The Board believes Ms. Owen's depth of knowledge of the storage, real estate, construction and adjacent markets, governance expertise, finance, risk and oversight experience, as well as her experience as a director of two public companies enable her to provide meaningful guidance to our Board.
+The Board believes Ms. Owen's depth of knowledge of the storage, real estate, construction and adjacent markets, governance expertise, finance, cybersecurity, risk and oversight experience, as well as her experience as a director of two public companies enable her to provide meaningful guidance to our Board.

 Ms. Owen joined the WillScot Mobile Mini Board in November 2021.
 She serves as Chairman and founder of Battery Reef, LLC, a commercial real estate investment and management company.
 She has served in various leadership roles at Clark Enterprises, Inc., including as President and Chief Investment Officer of CEI Realty, Inc. and Chief Legal Officer of Clark Enterprises, Inc. Ms. Owen also serves on the board of Public Storage (NYSE: PSA).
 She previously served on WillScot's board prior to the WillScot Mobile Mini merger as well as on the boards of Jernigan Capital, Inc. (formerly NYSE: JCAP) and Columbia Equity Trust, Inc. (formerly NYSE: COE).
-Ms. Owen also serves on the private boards of Carr Properties, a private office and residential REIT; the board of The Feil Organization, a commercial real estate investment and management company; and the Real Estate Investment Advisory Committee of ASB Capital Management, LLC.
+Ms. Owen also serves on the private boards of Carr Properties, a private office and residential REIT; The Feil Organization, a commercial real estate investment and management company; and the Real Estate Investment Advisory Committee of ASB Capital Management, LLC.
 Ms. Owen received a Juris Doctorate from University of Chicago Law School and a Bachelor of Arts in Economics from Hamilton College.
-Further, Ms. Owen has been certified in Cybersecurity Oversight by Carnegie Mellon University.
+Further, Ms. Owen has been certified in Cybersecurity Oversight by Carnegie Mellon University and in ESG Oversight by Global Competent Boards.